executiveusa/sweet-psilocybe-landing/README.md

 **You should see:**
 - Age verification modal (18+)
-- Sweet Psilocybe branded hero section
+- Polished hero section with full-page background
-- Research/Play/Shop brand pillars
+- Interactive product showcase with hover animations
-- Product showcase
+- Smooth scroll-triggered animations (Framer Motion)
-- Email capture form
+- Responsive design across all devices
-- FAQ section
+- Accessibility-compliant buttons and focus states

 ---